New homes with reclaimed style

 Rafterhouse, a US-based design and build company, combine modern building with old fashioned values for homes that are beautifully crafted and filled with reclaimed style.

 When building a home from scratch, you want to make sure you get it right from the go - and not end up with a sterile built project that lacks personality.
 US-based design and build construction firm, Rafterhouse, take home building to a new level.
-As part of their design ethics they sit down with clients and look at how elements of reclaimed style can be incorporated into the design - something we could definitely do with here in South Africa!
+As part of their design ethics they sit down with clients and look at how elements of reclaimed style can be incorporated into the design.

 This family home is filled with a combination of modern, reclaimed and industrial elements that work beautifully together.
 Raw brickwork, wood floors, reclaimed timber furniture, industrial-style light fittings and salvaged finds lovingly restored.